Avaneer Logo

 Why do we need interoperability in healthcare?

-In addition to the numerous clinical reasons to achieve interoperability, there is opportunity for the back-office administration of healthcare—which includes processes such as eligibility verification, prior authorization, claims submission, and charge capture.
-These processes are often fragmented, full of manual and error-prone workflows, and so inefficient that they cost the U.S. nearly half a trillion dollars each year, with billing, coding, physician administrative duties, and insurance administration being the primary drivers.
+In addition to the numerous clinical reasons to achieve interoperability, there is opportunity for the back-office administration of healthcare, which includes processes such as eligibility verification, prior authorization, claims submission, and charge capture.
+These processes are often fragmented, full of manual and error-prone workflows, and so inefficient that they cost the U.S. billions of dollars each year, with billing, coding, physician administrative duties, and insurance administration being the primary drivers.

-The current ways to connect for administrative transactions rely on a web of single-use, point-to-point connections and batch or call and response processes that lack data control and traceability.
-Payers and providers have invested millions in multiple platforms to modernize, but still lack full integration and interoperable functionality.
+The current ways payers and providers connect to conduct administrative transactions rely on a web of single-use, point-to-point connections, and batch or call and response processes that lack data control and traceability.
+Payers and providers have invested millions in platforms to modernize transactions, but they still lack full integration and interoperable functionality.

 How does the lack of interoperability affect payers and providers?

 One of the most significant issues caused by a lack of interoperability is friction between payers and providers.
 It’s understandable why a lack of transparency has created such high levels of distrust.
 Fraud, waste, and abuse cost payers billions each year, which is why they now use more sophisticated technology to identify potential claim issues.
-While this may help reduce fraud and overpayments, it has also caused more work for providers via increasingly complex payer requirements that are hard to keep up with.
+While this may help reduce fraud and overpayments, it has also caused more work for providers via increasingly complex payer requirements that are difficult to manage.

 How does the lack of interoperability affect patients?